Compliance graphics

 Who is CMMC intended for?

-• Vendors – Defense department contractors
+• Vendors – Defense Department Contractors and Subcontractors

 • Purchasers – Defense Department Agencies

-NIST 800-171
+NIST SP 800-171

-What is NIST 800-171?
+What is NIST SP 800-171?

-• NIST 800-171 is another SP (Special Publication) developed by NIST to standardize how federal agencies define Controlled Unclassified Data (CUI) and the IT security standards for those that have access to it.
+• NIST SP 800-171 is another SP (Special Publication) developed by NIST to standardize how federal agencies define Controlled Unclassified Data (CUI) and the IT security standards for those that have access to it.

-Who is NIST 800-171 intended for?
+Who is NIST SP 800-171 intended for?

-• CMMC requires Government contractors, their third-party vendors, and service providers who store and share classified and unclassified Federal Government data to comply with NIST 800-171 guidance.
+• CMMC requires Government contractors, their third-party vendors, and service providers who store and share classified and unclassified Federal Government data to comply with NIST SP 800-171 guidance.

-How is NIST 800-171 enforced?
+How is NIST SP 800-171 enforced?

-• In order to do business with the federal government, the Defense Federal Acquisition Regulation Supplement (DFARS) Clause 252.204-7012 now requires that defense contractors show proof of compliance with NIST 800-171
+• In order to do business with the federal government, the Defense Federal Acquisition Regulation Supplement (DFARS) Clause 252.204-7012 now requires that defense contractors show proof of compliance with NIST SP 800-171

-What sets NIST 800-171 apart ?
+What sets NIST SP 800-171 apart?

-• Compared to other SPs, NIST 800-171 is more high-level and less prescriptive.
+• Compared to other SPs, NIST SP 800-171 is more high-level and less prescriptive.
 Therefore, there is more latitude on behalf of the organization to defend their control environment.

 FedRAMP